tardypad/tardypad.me/www/src/resume.md

 - Feb.
 2011 - Jul.
 2014 (3.5 years) {period}
 - Amsterdam, Netherlands            {location}

-**Development of diverse e-commerce websites and standalone modules using Magento**
+Development of diverse e-commerce websites and standalone modules using Magento {summary}

 Mainly focused on the webshops back-office part:
 - Integration to third party systems for the products catalog, deliveries, payments,...